When to plant peppers

 When should I plant peppers?

-Plant peppers about 2 weeks after your last spring frost, once the soil warms.
+Plant peppers about 2 weeks after your last spring frost.
 That's around Apr 13 in zone 4 and May 14 in zone 6.

 When do I start peppers seeds indoors?